Francis M. Wilhoit

-Early life and education
+Life

 Wilhoit was born in 1920 in North Carolina.
-He attended Harvard University, where he earned a bachelor's degree, a master in public affairs, and a PhD in Political Science.
+He attended Harvard University, where he earned a bachelor's degree, a master in public affairs, and a PhD in political science.
 He was friends with Henry Kissinger and Zbigniew Brzezinski in college.

-Career

-Wilhoit worked in military intelligence, as a cryptographer for the United States Army Air Forces during World War II prior to going to college.
+Before going to college, Wilhoit worked in military intelligence as a cryptographer for the United States Army Air Forces during World War II.
 He also worked for the Central Intelligence Agency (CIA).

 Wilhoit taught in Georgia and Florida.
-He joined the faculty in the department of Political Science at Drake University in Iowa in 1961.
-He was Thomas F. Sheehan Professor from 1981 to 1985, and he retired in 1990.
-He authored several books.
+In 1961, he joined the faculty in the department of political science at Drake University.
+He was Thomas F. Sheehan Professor from 1981 to 1985, and retired in 1990.
+He wrote several books.

 Wilhoit was vocal in his opposition to racism.
 In 1967, he spoke about the history of slavery as part of the Progressive Young Negro Enterprises's Negro Heritage Series.
-One of his books was about massive resistance in the Southern United States.
-Wilhoit was awarded the 1973 Chastain Prize for it.
-In 1976, he exposed the hypocrisy of a Christian pastor in Texas who denounced the publication of Playboy but had supported Jim Crow laws decades earlier.
+One of his books was about massive resistance in the Southern United States; he was awarded the 1973 Chastain Prize for the book.
+In 1976, he accused a Christian pastor in Texas of hypocrisy; the pastor had denounced the publication of Playboy but had supported Jim Crow laws decades earlier.

+Wilhoit lived alone, and was an opera aficionado.
+He died on June 9, 2010, in Carthage, North Carolina, at age 90.